shabbyrobe/amiss/doc/mapper/custom.rst

     }

-Define an object and register this handler with your mapper:
+To make use of your new handler, declare an object with fields that map to your handler's ID and register the handler with your mapper:

 .. code-block:: php